linq2js/flovv/packages/flovv/readme.md

 ### yield done

-Waiting for multiple async actions/flows until these get done even one of these gets an error
+Waiting for multiple async actions/flows until they get done even one of them gets an error

 ```js
 function* MainFlow() {